wkaisertexas/HIP/docs/how-to/cooperative_groups.rst

 Thread Block Tile
 ------------------

-This constructs a templated class derieved from thread_group.
+This constructs a templated class derived from ``thread_group``.
 The template defines tile size of the new thread group at compile time.

 .. code-block:: C++